Cyt1xxx/Dev-journal-and-my-progress/README.md

 27.10.2025(burned out)

 28.10.25(3-3.5
 1. Again I have been getting into postgres, but only the terms related to my app.
 The study was regarding of ACID , most of all Isolation.
 Explored about levels of isolation , phenomena that is prohibited.
-Fully understood: dirty read , read commited lvl , phantom read
+Fully understood: dirty read , read commited lvl , phantom read.
+Dirty read - READ clause of uncomitted concurrent transaction , unreal in postgres, because of MVCC aspect, as each read stmt reads the last commited version of choosen row.
+Phantom read - when between two read stmt's happen a WRITE transaction, that was commited and the transaction after WRITE stmt would show us new row added/modified, so the phantom row.
+In other words, when concurrent transaction is made between transaction with read stmt's.
+It is fixed with isolation's lvls such as: repeatable read + serializable.
+From postgres [docs](https://www.postgresql.org/docs/18/transaction-iso.html): A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.
-2. Might considered more lvl into today's study
+3. Might considered more lvl into today's study
-3. Good destination switchment movement as I don't need to read all postgres concepts, only regards my project
+4. Good destination switchment movement as I don't need to read all postgres concepts, only regards my project